 How much does my renewal cost?

 License renewal is $150.
 An initial license is $150.

-New Mexico Respiratory Care Advisory Board (RCAB) (Contact info on this page)
+New Mexico Respiratory Care Advisory Board (RCAB) Includes Contact Info

 The information contained on this page was as accurate as possible at the time it was researched.
 It is possible that errors exist or that current license requirements have changed.
 We encourage corrections and comments and will make modifications accordingly.
 Neither Respiratory Associates nor any other individual or institution, except the person renewing their license, is responsible or liable for any consequences of its use.
 You are encouraged to read your state licensure requirements from the primary source, e.g. state website.
 If any of our CEU courses are rejected by your state licensing authority our sole remedy will be a refund.